yezune/FEP/README-EN.md

 \end{equation}
 $$

+This can be regarded as an alternative formulation of ambiguity in terms of information gain or salience.

+Software note: The simulations described in this monograph can be reproduced using the academic software available from http://www.fil.ion.ucl.ac.uk/spm/software/.
+Typing DEM at the Matlab prompt will invoke a graphical user interface.
+The simulations above can be reproduced by selecting the **A physics of life** button.
+This allows users to examine the code and subroutines – and customise them at their discretion.

+Acknowledgments: at the time of writing, KF is a Wellcome Principal Research Fellow (Ref: 088130/Z/09/Z).
+There are dozens of friends and colleagues who deserve acknowledgement for the ideas described in this monograph.
+I will pick out Thomas Parr for an explicit mention: Thomas was my Ph.D. student during its writing and contributed substantively to the active inference formulation.
+Furthermore, he prepared an invaluable series of weekly seminars, deconstructing the monograph’s formal arguments – and oversights – for our colleagues in London: see https://www.fil.ion.ucl.ac.uk/~tparr/Physics/Slides%20Stochastic%20dynamics.htm
 ## References

 Adams, R.A., Shipp, S., Friston, K.J., 2013.
 Predictions not commands: active inference in the motor system.
 Brain Struct Funct.
 218, 611-643.